-The "THROTTLE ONLY" button on the gear shift/ throttle control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.
+The "THROTTLE ONLY" button on the throttle and

-• Be sure that the gear shift and throttle control handle is in the NEUTRAL position.
+shift control allows the operator to increase engine RPM for warm-up without shifting the engines into gear.

-Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position.
+- Be sure that the throttle and shift control handle is in the NEUTRAL position. - Press and hold the "THROTTLE ONLY" button while moving the control handle ahead to the forward position. - Advance the control handle to increase engine RPM.